feliciaiveliz/100-days-of-ruby/log.md

  * Go over pull requests
  * Review Git/Github books that are in links in slack
  * Write markdown notes for other two variable articles

+ Day 46 - I will update this more tomorrow, but I've been mostly updating on my blog.